 "Sensuous & Poetic" - Arts Houston Magazine

-Notable collaborations include the premiere of two new works with legendary bassist and composer Rufus Reid at Barnevelder Theater in Houston in 2010.
 In December 2008 the Michele Brangwen Dance Ensemble traveled to Sweden to create a dance and music on camera project with the Norrbotten Big Band, an internationally acclaimed jazz ensemble based in Luleå.
 The Michele Brangwen Dance Ensemble returned to Sweden in December 2009 for live performances with the Norrbotten Big Band at the Stora Salen Theater in Luleå and the Akusticum Theater in Piteå.
-In 2006, the Michele Brangwen Dance Ensemble was commissioned by MECA to create Confusion of Angels, an altar/installation performance work that included dance, music and film for their Dio de Los Muertos Festival.
-Confusion of Angels features a short film made at the Rothko Chapel.
+In 2006, the Michele Brangwen Dance Ensemble was commissioned by MECA to create Confusion of Angels, an altar/installation performance work that included dance, music, and film for their Dia de Los Muertos Festival.
+Confusion of Angels features a short film made at the Rothko Chapel’s Reflecting Pool.